Isabella Stewart Gardner Museum theft: Stolen artwork

 Thirteen works were stolen.
-In 1990, the FBI estimated the value of the haul at $200 million and raised this estimate to $500 million by 2000.
-In the late 2000s, some art dealers suggested the haul could be worth $600 million.
-It is considered the highest-value museum robbery.
+In 1990, the FBI estimated the value of the theft at $200 million and raised the estimate to $500 million by 2000.
+In the late 2000s, some art dealers suggested that the total value of the stolen artwork could be $600 million.
+It is considered the highest-value museum robbery in history.

 The most valuable works were taken from the Dutch Room.
-Among these was The Concert by Dutch painter Vermeer (1632–75), one of only 34 paintings attributed to him.
-The painting accounts for half of the haul's value, estimated at $250 million in 2015.
-Experts believe it may be the most valuable stolen object in the world.
-In the same room, the thieves targeted works by Dutch painter Rembrandt (1606–69).
-These included The Storm on the Sea of Galilee, his only seascape and the most valuable of his works stolen that night.
-Estimates have placed its value at about $140 million since the robbery.
-The other Rembrandt works taken were A Lady and Gentleman in Black and a small postage stamp-sized self-portrait etching.
+Among these was The Concert by Dutch painter Vermeer (1632–1675), one of only 34 paintings attributed to him.
+The painting accounts for half of the overall theft's value, estimated at $250 million in 2015.
+Experts believe that The Concert may be the most valuable stolen object in the world.
+In the same room, the thieves targeted works by Dutch painter Rembrandt (1606–1669).
+These include The Storm on the Sea of Galilee, his only seascape and the most valuable of his works stolen that night.
+Estimates have placed its value at about $140 million.
+The other Rembrandt works taken were A Lady and Gentleman in Black and a small postage-stamp-sized self-portrait etching.
 The latter was previously stolen and returned in 1970.
-The thieves may have taken Landscape with Obelisk believing it was a Rembrandt; it was long attributed to him until it was quietly credited to his pupil Govert Flinck (1615–60) a few years before the heist.
+The thieves may have taken Landscape with Obelisk believing that it was a Rembrandt; it was long attributed to him until it was quietly credited to his pupil Govert Flinck (1615–1660) a few years before the heist.
 The last item taken from the Dutch Room was a bronze gu about 10 inch tall.
 Traditionally used for serving wine in ancient China, the beaker was one of the oldest works in the museum, dating to the Shang Dynasty in the 12th century BC.
-Its estimated value is only several thousand dollars.
+Its estimated value is several thousand dollars.

 In the Short Gallery, five sketches by French artist Edgar Degas (1834–1917) were stolen.
-They were each done on paper less than a square foot in size and made with pencils, inks, washes, and charcoal.
-They are of relatively little value compared with the other stolen works, worth under $100,000 combined.
+They were each drawn on paper less than a square foot in size and made with pencils, inks, washes and charcoal.
+They are of relatively little value compared with the other stolen works, worth less than $100,000 combined.
 Also taken was a 10 inch French Imperial Eagle finial from the corner of a framed flag for Napoleon's Imperial Guard.
 There is a $100,000 reward for information leading to the return of the finial alone.
-It possibly appeared like gold to the thieves.
+It possibly appeared to be made of gold to the thieves.
 Chez Tortoni by French painter Édouard Manet (1832–1883) was taken from the Blue Room; it was the only item taken from the first floor.